harry-reid94/ovpdevops-app/README.md

 -	Public certificate for custom domain validated by ACM (AWS Certificate Manager).
 This is required to receive HTTPS requests.

 ## High Level Design
-There are a quite a few moving parts to consider when creating a designing a solution of this nature, especially since we are following an Infrastructue as Code approach.
+There are a quite a few moving parts to consider when creating a design a solution of this nature, especially since we are following an Infrastructue as Code approach.
 Each element will be constructed as a (or collection of) Terraform modules.
 The main elements are:
 #### VPC
 A Virtual Private Cloud that will host our environment.
 It will also determine what our subnet ranges will be based on the specified CIDR block.